Affiq/Gamelog/MainMenu/Readme.md

 	end
 end)
 ```
+Numerous control functions can then be made for each menu, and the respective control function for the menu can be enabled (with the rest being disabled) using our original Screen State Listener control block.

 <h2> Animated Background </h2>
 Our game engine lacks the ability to create 'video' backgrounds, but we can replicate animated backgrounds using a TweenService.
-Tweens are resposible for the smooth movement or property changes of ingame parts or User Interface elements.
+Tweens are responsible for the smooth movement or property changes of ingame parts or User Interface elements.